2raj2raj/bitcoin-educational-content/courses/sid202/en.md

 e1-cli -generate 1
 ```

 To propose a new block, either node can call the getnewblockhex command.
-This returns the hexadecimal representation of a new block that will need to be signed before it is accepted by any nodes on our network.
+This returns the hexadecimal representation of a new block that must be signed before it is accepted by any nodes on our network.

 ```
 e1-cli getnewblockhex